 Now that I’m not going anywhere with a dress code, 80% of my wardrobe has been rendered useless.
 Why would I wear slacks and tops that need ironing unless forced to?
 I have jeans aplenty, but casual tops are sparse.
 Which brings me to my next problem…

 Expenses Have Increased/I Want to Buy Many Things

-Now that we are a single income family, many bills and unexpected expenses have suddenly materialized.
+Now that we are a single-income family, many bills and unexpected expenses have suddenly materialized.
 Is there a Murphy’s Law equivalent name for that?
-Scrooge McDuck’s law comes to mind but that doesn’t seem quite right.
+Scrooge McDuck’s law comes to mind, but that doesn’t seem quite right.

-The alternator on my car died, we got 2 unexpected doctor bills, I started a new (pricey) medication, and had to pay January’s premium of our 2018 ACA health insurance policy.
+The alternator on my car died, we got 2 unexpected doctor bills, I started a new (pricey) medication, and we had to pay January’s premium of our 2018 ACA health insurance policy.

 To make matters worse, I have developed a greedy streak born of deprivation and want to buy everything.
 From the practical “we need a fridge with a working icemaker” to the unnecessary “I can’t go another winter with only two pairs of boots!”
 Black Phoenix Alchemy Lab released their Halloween and Yule limited edition scents, and Irregular Choice has a line of Muppet shoes.
 MUPPET.
 SHOES.
-Also see “I Have Nothing to Wear” above.
+Also, see “I Have Nothing to Wear” above.

 I’ve Become Quite Boring

 I used to come home and tell Grant interesting anecdotes about office politics, catering mishaps, dumb ways people would register for events, or amusing church signs I saw on my commute (“If your mouth is out of order, so is your life!”).